Image

 Work space: St. Paul Main Campus > Drew Science Center > Drew Science Center DSC 308B

-“I believe that it is crucial for students to be able to make connections between science and other disciplines.
-Culture and society impact biology, with great effects on human health, and students must recognize the complexity of these interactions.
-My science courses provide spaces to discuss race and ethnicity, class, sex and gender, and other diverse issues that shape the human experience.
+“It is crucial for students to be able to make connections between science and other disciplines.
+Our sociocultural experiences have great effects on human health, and students must recognize the complexity of these interactions.
+My science courses provide spaces to discuss race and ethnicity, class, sex and gender, and other issues that shape the human experience.
 If I’ve done my job, students leave my classes better equipped to read and understand science in the news, talk to their health care providers, vote on science issues, and act as critical consumers.
 And hopefully, they also leave thinking that science is fun!”

 —Kathy Burleson